UWE Bristol actively welcomes applications from care leavers, estranged students and carers.

 - You may be eligible for the 365-day accommodation guarantee, meaning you can have university accommodation all year for the whole of your undergraduate course.
 Living in university accommodation is a great way to meet people!

-- If you’re eligible for the guarantee, we’ll pay or waive your deposit for student accommodation (halls).
+- If you’re eligible for the guarantee, we’ll pay or waive your deposit for UWE Bristol accommodation or Unite Students accommodation.

 - If you're a care leaver or estranged from your family, you’ll also have the opportunity to apply for the UNITE accommodation scholarship to cover the cost of your accommodation.
 There aren't many of these scholarships, but success would mean no housing costs for three whole years.